A New Basis for Sparse Principal Component Analysis: The methods

 As such, $ZBY\T$ approximates $X$ as well as $UDV\T$.
 In particular, the middle $B$ matrix is not diagonal because it absorbs the orthogonal matrices ($O$ and $R$). $Z$ and $Y$ are orthogonally rotated from $U$ and $V$, and both matrices still have orthogonal columns.
 Hence, by imposing an $\ell_1$-norm constraint on $Y$ to make it approximately sparse, we presume that there exists at least one orthogonal basis for the column space of $V$ (i.e., the eigenvectors' subspace), which is not necessarily the original coordinate basis, such that the PCs are sparse under that basis.

-\begin{remark} The formulation of SCA does not implicitly order sparse PCs.
+\begin{remark} The formulation of SCA does not explicitly defines an ordering for sparse PCs.
 This is because permuting the columns of $Y$, which can be absorbed by the orthogonal matrix $R$, does not change the approximation of $ZBY\T$.
 As such, the solution to \eqref{eqn:sca1} is not unique.
-In practice (see Section \ref{sxn:simupve}), we sort sparse PCs by the explained variance (EV) of individual PCs, which is defined as $\norm{Xy}_2^2$, where $y\in\R^p$ contains the loadings of a PC. \end{remark}
+In practice (see Section \ref{sxn:simupve}), we sort sparse PCs by the explained variance (EV) of individual PCs, which is defined as $\norm{Xy}_2^2$, where $y\in\R^p$ contains the loadings of a PC.
+As such, the first sparse PC explains the most variation in the data, and the second PC the second most, etc. \end{remark}